chmp/serde_arrow/Contributing.md

 1. Create a new branch with name `release/{VERSION}`
 2. Update the `version` field in [`serde_arrow/Cargo.toml`](serde_arrow/Cargo.toml)
+3. Create a pull request
-3. Merge the branch into main
+4. Merge the branch into main (requires maintainer access)
-4. Create a new release via the GH UI tagged with `v{VERSION}` to trigger the release workflow
+5. Create a new release via the GH UI tagged with `v{VERSION}` to trigger the release workflow (requires maintainer access)

 ## Running the benchmarks